mircealungu/TID_Lecture_Notes/Project Themes.md

 You have to implement a `nostr` client for a specific type of user.

-Examples of already existing `nostr` clients are: Damus, etc.
+There are already many existing `nostr` [clients](https://nostr.com/clients).

 ## Project 2: A Centralized Social Sharing Website

-This is pretty much your chance to reimplement Twitter.
-But better.
-And again, for a specific type of user that you decide.
+This is pretty much your chance to reimplement a Twitter-like project, but better :) And just as in the previous themes, make sure that you have a very specific type of user in mind.

-This version requires more backend work than the previous (nostr-based), because in this case you implement the data representation of your domain model with Parse.js -- a backend-as-a-service platform that makes it very easy to implement full-stack applications.
-Not to worry, we will show you how to implement the server.
+This version gives you the chance to practice more backend work than the de-centralized version, because in this case you implement all the data representation of your domain model with Parse.js -- a backend-as-a-service platform that makes it very easy to implement full-stack applications.
+And do not worry, we will show you how to work with Parse.js.